-The TOE provides an EDES+ accelerator that has the capability to perform Triple DES^(c) encryption and decryption conformant to NIST SP 800-67.

-The EDES+ accelerator offers a Cipher Block Chaining (CBC) mode conformant to NIST SP 800-38A.
+The EDES+ accelerator has the capability to perform Triple DES encryption and decryption in Electronic Code Book (ECB) and Cipher Block Chaining (CBC) mode conformant to NIST SP 800-67 and NIST SP 800-38A.

-302 If Neslib is embedded, the cryptographic library Neslib instantiates the same standard DES cryptographic operations.
+If Neslib is embedded, the cryptographic library Neslib instantiates the same standard DES cryptographic operations.